 - If all Unit A employees earned $40 per hour, the regular weekly earnings for 40 hours would be $1,600.
 Under the STC plan, Unit A employees work 32 hours and earn $1,280 from their employer, or $320 less than their regular pay.

 - STC employees in Unit A would also receive 20 percent of their full UI weekly benefit because their hours were reduced 20 percent.
 For example, if an individual’s full UI weekly benefit amount would be $360, then the individual would be eligible to receive 20 percent of $360 or $72 per week as STC payments.

 - If the employee’s hours are reduced as expected during the 26-week plan, the employee would receive weekly wages of $1,280 plus weekly STC amounts of $72 for a total of $1,352 per week.

-Again, the logistics and specifics of your state’s program will differ slightly, but you can expect a typical program to look like the above example.
+The logistics and specifics of your state’s program will differ slightly, but you can expect a typical program to look like the above example.

-What are the pros of STC programs?
+What are the pros of Short-Time Compensation programs?